risocode/RISOCA/README.md

     ```

 3.  **Set up your environment variables:**
-    Create a file named `.env` in the root of your project and add your Google AI API key.
-The key should be for a project with the "Generative Language API" enabled.
+    Create a file named `.env` in the root of your project and add the following keys.
+The Google AI key should be for a project with the "Generative Language API" enabled.
+To get a Telegram Channel ID, create a channel, add your bot as an administrator, and then use a helper bot like `@userinfobot` to get the channel's ID (it usually starts with `-100...`).

     ```
     GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY
+    TELEGRAM_BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN
+    TELEGRAM_CHANNEL_ID=YOUR_TELEGRAM_CHANNEL_ID
     ```

 4.  **Run the development server:**